-- Take your normal morning dose of diabetic tablets with a light breakfast. - Stop eating and drinking 6 hours before your appointment time. - Do not take your midday/ lunchtime dose of diabetic tablets. - If you usually check your blood sugar level, check this every 2 hours while you are awake. - If your blood sugar level is below 5mmol/L or you have any of the symptoms of hypoglycaemia, have a sugary drink as described earlier.
+- Do not take your diabetic tablets before the test. - If you normally check your blood sugar level, check it every 2 hours. - If your blood sugar level is below 5mmol/L or you have any of the symptoms of hypoglycaemia, have a sugary drink as described earlier.